Foodee/ember-foxy-forms/tests/dummy/app/templates/docs/fields.md

 ## Specifying the control

 FieldFor accepts a @using parameter, which instructs it to use a particular form control for the field.
-It uses the following rubric to lookup your component based on that name.FieldFor
+It uses the following rubric to lookup your component based on that name:

 1. It looks for a custom control in your application with a path matching ```form-controls/<@using>```
 2. It looks for a custom control in your application with a path matching ```form-controls/<@using>-control``` this affordance is for legacy projects and will be removed in version 3.0.0